Support & Wellbeing

 The Emotional Wellbeing Service (EWS) is a multi-disciplinary team, which offers assessment, advice and support to primary care, and brief intervention for service users who don’t require on-going secondary care services.
 It also acts as a transitional step for service users moving through their care journey, “stepping up” at times of concern and “stepping down” to on-going support within a person’s own community.
 The service aims to bridge the gap between primary and secondary mental health care in Sheffield.
 To access this service, you would need to self refer via the Single Point of Access service (see above).

-Sheffield Alcohol Support Service is a local charity providing information, advice, and support to people concerned with their own or someone else’s drinking.
+Project 6, Alcohol Recovery Community is a local charity providing information, advice, and support to people concerned with their own or someone else’s drinking.